Supported employment: United States development of supported employment

 In the United States, supported employment is defined in the Rehabilitation Act, as amended (1978).
 The more recent Rehabilitation Act Amendments were contained in the Workforce Investment Act signed into law in 1998.
 The Rehabilitation Act and its amendments establish and fund the Vocational Rehabilitation program.
 Vocational Rehabilitation, which is frequently referred to as "V.R.", is the core national employment program for persons with a disability, but is not the main agency to fund long-term services and supports (LTSS) in the community.
 Federal funding is funneled through state Vocational Rehabilitation agencies, and categorical state agencies and their regional offices (e.g., New York Office of People with Developmental Disabilities) are also involved, including Home and Community-Based (HCB) Medicaid Services Waiver funded programs nationwide.

+In 2014, the U.S. Congress passed the Workforce Innovation and Opportunity Act, which was the first legislative reform of the public workforce system since the Workforce Investment Act in 1998.
+In the Workforce Innovation and Opportunity Act, Congress added an additional supported employment strategy of customized employment to assist individuals with employment barriers, focused specifically on those with significant disabilities.

 Core definition

 Here is a representation of the core definition of supported employment as it is contained in the Rehabilitation Act Amendments (Public Law 102-569: Supported Employment Definitions).
 Supported employment means: